diecknet/diecknet-blog/readme.md

+# About this repo

-This reposity contains the source code of my blog, hosted live on https://diecknet.de
+This reposity contains the source code of my blog, hosted live on [diecknet.de](https://diecknet.de).
+It uses eleventy as a static site generator.

 ## License

 All parts of the code that I created in this repository is licensed under the [MIT License](LICENSE.md).

-### Third Party Licenses
+## Third Party Licenses

-#### eleventy
+### eleventy

 This project uses [11ty/eleventy](https://github.com/11ty/eleventy) as a static site generator, which is licensed by Zach Leatherman @zachleat under the MIT license.